-If you are interested in an international study experience but aren't ready to commit to a full semester abroad the RSC/Heriot-Watt University Chemistry Ambassador Program may be the ideal opportunity for you.
-The ANU Joint Colleges of Science are offering up to 10 chemistry undergraduate students the opportunity to undertake a short program of study at Heriot-Watt University in Edinburgh, Scotland.
+If you are interested in an international study experience but aren't ready to commit to a full semester abroad the Chemistry Ambassador Program may be the ideal opportunity for you.
+The ANU Joint Colleges of Science are offering up to 10 chemistry undergraduate students the opportunity to undertake a two week immersive program in chemistry at the University of Edinburgh and Heriot-Watt University in Edinburgh, Scotland.

-This two week immersive program in chemistry will run from 7 January to 18 January 2019.
-This is a pioneer program designed to foster increased communication between the ANU and Heriot-Watt University, and will include a full range of academic and social activities for successful participants.
-The academic program will include lab sessions, workshops, seminars at Heriot-Watt and sessions at University of Edinburgh.
+This is a pioneer program designed to foster increased communication between the ANU and the University of Edinburgh and Heriot-Watt Universities, and will include a full range of academic and social activities for successful participants.
+The academic program will include lab sessions, workshops and seminars at both the University of Edinburgh and Heriot-Watt University.
 Indicative assessment includes a lab notebook, a reflection on experience and a presentation.

 Prior to the program, all students will be provided with a pre-departure briefing by the ANU Joint Colleges of Science to prepare them for the experience.

 About Edinburgh, Scotland